DannyBen/bashly-book/src/advanced/bash-completion.md

 ```

 - Anything between `<...>` will be added using the `compgen -A action` flag.
-- Anything else, will be appended to the `compgen -W` flag.
+- Anything else will be appended to the `compgen -W` flag.

 !!!
 Note
 In case you are using the